Undergraduate Course Catalog 2014-2015

 Many upper-level courses are conducted as seminars, and individual conferences with professors are common.
 When possible, field trips to see local performances of drama and poetry readings are planned in conjunction with specific literature courses.

 Job prospects for English majors after graduation are varied.
-English majors find employment in libraries and museums, government agencies, nonprofit organizations, publishing companies, journalism, the media, social work, banking, and many other fields.
+English majors find employment in libraries and museums, government agencies, nonprofit organizations, publishing companies, journalism, the media, marketing, advertising, social work, banking, and many other fields.
 English graduates also are well prepared to enter graduate study in fields such as law and business.

 English Program of Study

-Major requirements include ENGL 419, two 500-level courses, six courses numbered 600 or above, one course numbered 500 or above, and, of these, one course which qualifies as a diversity offering, with an overall grade-point average in the major of 2.0 or better.
+Major requirements include ENGL 419, two 500-level courses, six courses numbered 600 or above, one course numbered 500 or above, and, of these, one course that qualifies as a Diversity offering, with an overall grade-point average in the major of 2.0 or better.
 The capstone will be a 700-level course designated as such by the instructor in consultation with the student, or the Senior Seminar, ENGL 787.
 In selecting these courses, students must meet the following distribution requirements:

 ENGL 419, Introduction to Literary Analysis, or ENGL 529, Writing About Literature